 Start with your personal network and ask for introductions.
 Don’t be afraid of the cold email either!
 I’ve answered plenty of cold emails that have turned into new business partnerships, clients, and great connections.

 Don’t know how to approach those networking conversations?
-Check out these tips on networking for introverts.
+Check out the Complete Networking Toolkit.

 2. Do Your Research